-FEATURED SPEAKER: Ms. Sara Hossain

-10:05-11:00 a.m.
-Topic: Ensuring Justice for the Rohingya: Role of Bangladeshi People Q&A by Professor Thomas Geraghty

-SPEAKER: Dr. Cameron Munter

-11:00 a.m.-12:00 p.m.
-Topic: "Reform & Restore," The Biden Admin. & Human Rights Q&A by Professor Diane Marie Amann

-SPEAKER: Dr. Paul Williams

-12:00-1:00 p.m.
-Topic: "Negotiating Justice," Accountability in Peace Processes Q&A by Ms. Sara K. Andrews, Esq.
+FEATURED SPEAKER: Ms. Sara Hossain 10:05-11:00 a.m.
+QCA by Professor Thomas Geraghty SPEAKER: Dr. Cameron Munter 11:00 a.m.-12:00 p.m.
+Q&A by Professor Diane Amann SPEAKER: Dr. Paul Williams 12:00-1:00 p.m.
+Q&A by Ms. Sara K. Andrews, Esq.

 SPEAKER: Dr. Leila Sadat

 1:00-2:00 p.m.
-Topic: Forging a Convention on Crimes Against Humanity Q&A by Professor Bridget Arimond
+Q&A by Professor Bridget Arimond

-SPEAKER: Professor Sehla Ashai, Esq.
+SPEAKER: Ms. Sehla Ashai, Esq.

 2:00-3:00 p.m.
-Topic: Diplomacy & Online Censorship of Kashmiri Activism Q&A by Professor David Scheffer CLOSING REMARKS 3:00-3:05 p.m.
+Q&A by Professor David Scheffer

+CLOSING REMARKS

+3:00-3:05 p.m.

-KEYNOTE SPEAKER
+FEATURED SPEAKER

-Ms. Sara Hossain, 2016 Recipient of the International Women of Courage Award Topic: Ensuring Justice for the Rohingya: Role of Bangladeshi People Ms. Sara Hossain is a Bangladeshi attorney who received the International Women of Courage Award in 2016 from the United States Secretary of State John Kerry, for "empowering women and girls, and for giving voice to the voiceless in Bangladesh through [her] relentless legal advocacy."
+Ms. Sarah Hossain, 2016 Recipient of the International Women of Courage Award Ms. Sarah Hossain is a Bangladeshi attorney who received the International Women of Courage Award in 2016 from the United States Secretary of State John Kerry, for "empowering women and girls, and for giving voice to the voiceless in Bangladesh through [her] relentless legal advocacy."
 She currently works as a barrister at the bar of the Supreme Court of Bangladesh and is an honorary executive director of the Bangladesh Legal Aid and Services Trust (BLAST).
 She has also been involved in supporting human rights litigation before national and international courts, including the European Court of Human Rights, the Inter-American Commission on Human Rights and the United Nations Human Rights Committee on the use of international and comparative human rights law.
-SPEAKERS